 Education: B.A., Seattle Pacific University; M.A., Ph.D., University of Virginia

-Megan Juelfs is an associate director for research initiatives at the Institute for Business in Society.
+Megan Juelfs is the senior associate director for research at the Office of Research Services.
 In this capacity she supports the full research cycle for faculty.
 She brings a variety of qualitative and quantitative skills, including building datasets, creating interview schedule, coding textual data, conducting statistical analysis, and writing.

 Prior to joining Darden, she worked in a variety of capacities including as an interviewer for a nation-wide parenting study, as a data analyst using demographic and poverty data, and as a project lead planning and implementing community-based participatory research about neighborhood thriving, among other project.
 Her doctorate is in Sociology, and she has more than 15 years of experience in data collection and measurement, analysis, and presentation.